Free-falling oil intensifies pain for U.S. inflation bonds

 Deutsche Bank's chief global strategist Binky Chadha said at the bank's outlook event on Wednesday that he recommended shorting five-year TIPS in anticipation of a further rise in yields as the Fed seems poised in 2015 to end the near-zero interest rate policy it adopted six years ago.

-On Friday, the five-year TIPS yield US5YTIP=TWEB rose to 0.34 percent, the highest since July 2010, ahead of a $16 billion sale of this TIPS maturity next Thursday US5TIPWI=TWEB.
+On Friday, the five-year TIPS yield rose to 0.34 percent, the highest since July 2010, ahead of a $16 billion sale of this TIPS maturity next Thursday .

 To be sure, some analysts and fund managers said the TIPS sell-off is an overreaction to the drop in oil, whose prices hit a five-year low of $58 a barrel this week, down more than 45 percent from June.